liip/sheriff/README.md

 Sheriff converts the input struct into a basic structure using `map[string]interface{}`.
 This means that the generated JSON will not have the same ordering as the input struct.
 If you need to have a specific ordering then a custom implementation of the `KVStoreFactory` can be passed as an option.

+Providing a custom KV Store is likely to have a negative impact on performance, as such it should be used only when necessary.

+For example:
 ```go
 package main